snakeztc/NeuralDialog-CVAE/README.md

 **Learning Discourse-level Diversity for Neural Dialog Models using Conditional Variational Autoencoders**, published as a long paper in ACL 2017.
 See the [paper](https://arxiv.org/abs/1703.10960) for more details.

+## External Implementation
+The baseline method HRED using the same SwitchBoard dataset is also implemented on **Texar**, a general-purpose text generation toolkit.
+Checkout [here](https://github.com/asyml/texar/tree/master/examples/hierarchical_dialog).

 ## References
 If you use any source codes or datasets included in this toolkit in your work, please cite the following paper.
 The bibtex are listed below: